 Part of our Mental health and well-being series

-How to support employee mental health in stressful times
+A step-by-step guide to support employee mental health and well-being

-Dr. Steven E. Pratt, senior medical director for Magellan Health, says the managed healthcare company (providing services to many Principal® clients) has felt that toll on workers nationwide.
-Magellan has seen a 42% increase in members seeking phone or videoconference coaching through its employee assistance program (EAP) in 2020 compared to last year.2 The most noticeable increase has been among people struggling to stay motivated and manage stress during the pandemic.
+Dr. Steven E. Pratt, senior medical director for Magellan Healthcare, says the managed health care company (providing services to many Principal® clients) felt that toll on workers nationwide early in the pandemic.
+Magellan saw a 42% increase in members seeking phone or videoconference coaching—mostly for managing stress and staying motivated—through its employee assistance program (EAP) in 2020 compared to 2019.1

-We're here to help you answer that question—and maintain business productivity—with a series of short articles focusing on four main categories of employee stressors.
-We'll also explain in more detail how businesses with an EAP can take fuller advantage of its offerings.
+We're here to help you answer that question—and maintain business productivity—with a series of short articles focusing on five main categories where employers can make a difference with employee mental health and well-being.

-The spread of the pandemic and vaccine development may be out of your control, but you can take proactive steps to reassure employees about external factors (such as a local spike in infections, political demonstrations, etc.) that may intrude on the workplace.
+The pandemic and other world issues are out of your control, but you can take proactive steps to reassure employees about external factors that may intrude on the workplace.

-Widespread remote work has introduced conveniences and complications, while collaboration and teambuilding also have been challenged in this unconventional year.
+Widespread remote work has introduced conveniences and complications, while collaboration and teambuilding also have been challenged.
 Get ideas on mental-health support for specific types of workers, as well as the role physical exercise plays in employee mental health.

-Balancing the professional and personal has gotten trickier for millions of American workers—for instance, juggling home schooling or caregiving with their careers.
+Balancing the professional and personal has gotten trickier for millions of American workers—for instance, juggling caregiving with their careers.
 Explore everything from telehealth to “reflective listening.”

 Millennials push mental-health awareness